RayBB/openlibrary-docs/Home.md

 #### Leads

-Most parts of the project have *leads*; issues in their area typically get assigned to them first (but can subsequently be handed off).
-The submitter of an issue is free to suggest an owner — indeed, developers occasionally create issues which they assign to themselves).

-A Lead is someone who has been appointed by staff because of their experience to help manage a specific aspect of Open Library.
-Anyone may apply to be considered for a specific lead position (like i18n, js standards, etc).
+Every issue on Open Library must be assigned a *[lead](https://github.com/internetarchive/openlibrary/labels?q=Lead%3A)* label.
+A Lead is member of the community with domain expertise who has been appointed by staff to help manage a specific aspect of Open Library (such as search, design, javascript, i18n, etc).
+Anyone may apply to be considered for a specific lead position.

 The Lead is responsible for:
-* Making sure a feature is one that the community agrees with (through community calls or tagging/asking staff)
+* Defining and breaking down an issue to making sure it's actionable and labeled
+* Monitoring the issue for new comments and helpfully responding to questions and comments
+* Assigning an assignee for the issue
+* Raising relevant questions, issues, or concerns about designs and requirements to members of staff
+* Overseeing the code review process for PRs addressing the issue
 * Assigning members of the community to an issue and committing to give them mentorship
-* Helping conduct code reviews

 See the [Team Leads Labels](https://github.com/internetarchive/openlibrary/labels?q=Lead%3A) to get an idea of who to tag.